alexanderley/train-frontend/README.md

 This is the frontend for a train search application.
 You can search for train stations, get suggestions, and view real-time arrivals and departures.
 The app provides information about where trains are coming from, any delays, and which platform they will depart from.

-## Technologies that habe been use
+## Technologies used

-- React + Typescript for builing components
+- React + Typescript for building components
-- SCSS from custom Styling, like tables and
+- SCSS for custom styling, like tables
-- MUI for prebuild suggestion component to search for Trainsations and set the input the the time span
+- MUI for prebuilt suggestion component to search for train stations and set the input time span
-- Vite for setting up the whole application
+- Vite has been used for setting up the whole application

 ## How to get started